UBC-LFS/lfs-agrifood-backend/README.md

 # lfs-agrifood-backend

 This is the repository for the backend of the Agrifood project.
-It currently contains 1 project: MongoDBFiller that populates sample data for testing purposes.
+It currently contains 1 sub-project: MongoDBFiller that populates sample data for testing purposes.
 Project details are within the README of the project directory.

+For consistency, you can assume that all Python code in this project has been written in [Python 3.6.1](https://www.python.org/downloads/release/python-361/)
+When adding 3rd party libraries to projects, please specify the version number of the package in the requirements.txt for consistency.

 # Structure of Data